 When a PPDU bandwidth is less than or equal to 160 MHz, the format of the SR2SI NDP in the TF sounding phase of a TB sensing measurement instance shall be an HE TB Ranging NDP, as described in 27.3.18a.2 (HE TB Ranging NDP)(Motion 189).

-NOTE—In a TF sounding phase, 320 MHz operation is not supported(Motion 189).
+NOTE—In the SR2SI variant of a TF sounding phase, 320 MHz operation is not supported(Motion 189).

 TGbf Editor: Please revise Clause 11.55.1.5.2.5 (SR2SR sounding phase) of D0.51 as follows.

-11.55.1.5.2.5 SR2SR sounding phase
+11.55.1.5.2.5 TF sounding phase – SR2SR variant

-In the SR2SR sounding phase, the AP transmits a Sensing SR2SR Sounding Trigger frame to solicit NDP transmission from one non-AP STA, on which one or more non-AP STAs perform sensing measurement.
-The SR2SR sounding phase may be present in a TB sensing measurement instance if
+In the SR2SR variant of a TF sounding phase, the AP transmits a Sensing SR2SR Sounding Trigger frame to solicit NDP transmission from one non-AP STA, on which one or more non-AP STAs perform sensing measurement.
+The SR2SR variant of a TF sounding phase may be present in a TB sensing measurement instance if

-one non-AP STA that is an SR2SR sensing transmitter in this SR2SR sounding phase and that is not assigned to be polled or has responded in the polling phase, and
+one non-AP STA that is an SR2SR sensing transmitter in this SR2SR variant of the sounding phase and that is not assigned to be polled or has responded in the polling phase, and

-at least one non-AP STA that is an SR2SR sensing receiver in this SR2SR sounding phase and that is not assigned to be polled or has responded in the polling phase.
+at least one non-AP STA that is an SR2SR sensing receiver in this SR2SR variant of the sounding phase and that is not assigned to be polled or has responded in the polling phase.

-Implementation of SR2SR sounding phase is optional.
+Implementation of the SR2SR variant of a TF sounding phase is optional.
 When supported, the AP shall transmit a Sensing SR2SR Sounding Trigger frame to one non-AP STA that is an SR2SR sensing transmitter and one or more non-AP STAs that are SR2SR sensing receivers, and are not assigned to be polled or have responded in the polling phase of the TB sensing measurement instance to solicit SR2SR NDP transmission.
 The Sensing SR2SR Sounding Trigger frame shall allocate spatial resources for the SR2SR NDP transmission covering the full bandwidth.
 The SR2SR NDP may be transmitted with more than one spatial stream.
 The non-AP STA indicated as an SR2SR sensing transmitter by a Transmitter User Info field in a Sensing SR2SR Sounding Trigger frame shall transmit an SR2SR NDP a SIFS after receiving the Sensing SR2SR Sounding Trigger frame.
 Any non-AP STA indicated as an SR2SR sensing receiver by a Receiver User Info field in the Sensing SR2SR Sounding Trigger frame shall perform sensing measurement on the SR2SR NDP sent by the SR2SR sensing transmitter.

 Note - The AP may be one of the sensing receivers and perform sensing measurement on the SR2SR NDP.

-When a PPDU bandwidth is less than or equal to 160 MHz, the format of the SR2SR NDP in the SR2SR sounding phase of a TB sensing measurement instance is an HE Ranging NDP, as described in 27.3.18a.1 (HE Ranging NDP).
+When a PPDU bandwidth is less than or equal to 160 MHz, the format of the SR2SR NDP in the TF sounding phase of a TB sensing measurement instance is an HE Ranging NDP, as described in 27.3.18a.1 (HE Ranging NDP).

-In an SR2SR sounding phase, 320 MHz operation is not supported.
+Note - In the SR2SR variant of a TF sounding phase, 320 MHz operation is not supported.